ucquantum/momentum/application.md

 ### 4. How would your organization use its RSO status to benefit the University community and/or greater community?

 The UChicago Quantum Society would be an asset to the University in helping communicate the importance of quantum computing and the PME's resources.
-We (UChicago) are poised to be leaders in quantum networking (Fermi <-> Argonne's quantum superhighway) and I believe that many students would be interested in this if there were more resources for non-PME/physics students.
+Moreover, if UCQuantum were granted RSO status, it would enable us to more easily garner interaction from faculty, which is essential for the kind of events we want to host.
+We believe that these events have the potential to enervate the existing community surrounding quantum computing and molecular engineering on campus, as well as grow the community.

-I am a computer science student and I believe that many other CS students are interested in the massive speedup that quantum computing allows for, but there is not a student-led organization to provide for people to meet and exchange ideas.
+As evinced by the high number of responses to the interest poll we sent to the CS department mailing list, there is a lot of interest surrounding quantum computing amongst the undergraduate population.
+However, there is not a student-led organization to provide for people to meet and exchange ideas.
+UCQuantum would satisfy this need.

-Many of the official University resources to get involved in quantum computing require prerequisite knowledge and courses, this would be a way for people to get involved without any former knowledge.
+Additionally, many of the official University resources concerning QC require taking a prohibitive amount of prerequisite  courses, UCQ would be a way for people to get involved without any former knowledge.

-One of the primary goals of the club is to be as open to people outside the UChicago community as possible by creating educational content for everyone.
-This will reflect the administration's focus on quantum engineering and show it from the side of excited students.

-I think that the creation of an online quantum community will be a fantastic asset for UChicago and the PME.

 ### 5. If granted recognition, how do plan to make sure that your organization will still be active in 5 years?